mcboyd-bu/Website/docs/gettingStarted/computerSetup/python.rst

 Python and Libraries
 ====================

-The RACECAR-MN is programmed with the Python programming language, so we will need to install the newest version of Python along with a few Python libraries.
+The RACECAR simulation is programmed with the Python programming language, so we will need to install the newest version of Python along with a few Python libraries.

 In short, you will need to run the following commands on the terminal.